BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Manoj Jain

-Orders.
-What we have one is a few hundred crores which is not our aim.
+Yeah.
+Orders, what we have one is a few INR100 crores which is not our aim.
 Our aim is to quickly get a few thousands of crores in this data center business.
-And main aim is that we wanted to give a secure data center solution and combined not only as a data center, as a combined value added solution with the AI, cybersecurity and other components built in to these digital platforms.
+And, main aim is that we wanted to give a secure data center solution and combined not only as a data center, as a combined value-added solution with the AI, cybersecurity, and other components built in to these digital platforms.
 So we wanted to give a comprehensive package around data centers.

-So that is our aim and we have done some good beginning right now.
+So that is our aim, and we have done some good beginning right now.
 But it’s still a long way to go to reach a sizable portion around.

-Our aim is minimum thousand plus crore next year onwards from data center type of business.
-So that is our aim and few hundred kilowatts is not sufficient for us.
+Our aim is minimum INR1,000-plus crore next year onwards from data center type of business.
+So that is our aim, and few INR100 crore is not sufficient for us.
 So we are working out a unique solution.
-Because data center you know there Are so many private players, so many other OEMs are there who are directly selling this solution.
-Our solution should be unique so we are working on how to make it unique.
-We are working out with some startups also in this domain who are having some unique ideas in this solution.
-Especially AI related some unique ideas are there which can be exploited through the data centers.
+Because data center there are so many private players, so many other OEMs are there who are directly selling this solution.
+Our solution should be unique.

 Mohit Pandey